Business resilience Retuning your business

 Top 1,000 (income) tax performance program

-- The program reviewed public and multinational groups with annual turnover above $250 million to obtain greater assurance that large public and multinational economic groups are reporting the right amount of income tax, or identify areas of tax risk for further action.
+- The program reviews public and multinational groups with annual turnover above $250 million to obtain greater assurance that large public and multinational economic groups are reporting the right amount of income tax and GST or identify areas of tax risk for further action.
 At the end of the ATO’s review, the ATO considers whether there is enough evidence to conclude that the taxpayer has paid the right amount of tax or whether further comprehensive reviews are required.

 Practical Compliance Guidelines

 - The ATO has released several transfer pricing related Practical Compliance Guidelines.
 These guidelines provide a self-assessment framework for taxpayers to assess their risk rating to understand the ATO’s initial perspective on particular transfer pricing issues.
 The higher the risk rating, the more likely the ATO will review the taxpayer’s arrangement.

 - The Practical Compliance Guidelines allows taxpayers to make relevant changes to their transfer pricing arrangements to improve their risk rating if necessary.

 - The self-assessment is voluntary, however, the ATO may ask taxpayers whether they have assessed their risking rating and what the rating is.